ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2024-11-10-implementing-stripe-checkout-session-in-aspnet-core-minimal-api.md

 ]
 ```

 You can specify lots of other properties if you would like to get more specific, but building items in the dashboard handles a lot of this for you.
 The above is the minimal implementation to get you started.
 It will work for that T-shirt if you set it up correctly in the Stripe dashboard.
-Building the front-end will likely change every two weeks anyways, so I leave that part up to you, dear reader.
+Building the front-end will likely change every two weeks anyways (at least it often feels that way).

 ## Explanation
 - CORS Configuration: We configure CORS to allow requests from specific origins.
 This is crucial for enabling cross-origin requests from your frontend application.
 - Stripe Configuration: We set the Stripe API key from the configuration file.
 - Stripe Checkout Session: We define an endpoint /api/CreateCheckoutSession that accepts a list of SessionLineItemOptions.
 This endpoint creates a Stripe Checkout session and returns the session details.
+- REST Client Test: We test the endpoint using a REST client to create a checkout session with a single item.
+This could be expanded to handle multiple items with different quantities in a cart.

 ## Conclusion

 In this article, we implemented a Stripe Checkout session in an ASP.NET Core Minimal API project.
-We configured CORS, set up the Stripe API key, and created a Stripe Checkout session endpoint.
+We configured CORS, set up the Stripe API key, created a Stripe Checkout session endpoint, and end to end tested using a simple REST Client Test.
 This approach allows you to build a dynamic cart on the front end and pass the cart contents to the API for processing payments.
 I hope this helps you integrate Stripe Checkout in your ASP.NET Core Minimal API project.
 Happy coding! 🚀